 - three "Letters of Recommendation" — Your letter writers must upload their statements through the online application system; no paper letters will be accepted.
 Your recommenders will receive instructions for submitting their recommendations online.

-- GRE (Graduate Record Examination) scores — Graduate Record Examination (GRE) scores will NOT be required for Fall 2022 Admissions.
-The executive decision to temporarily waive the GRE requirement will be for the Fall 2022 admission cycle only.
+- GRE (Graduate Record Examination) scores — Graduate Record Examination (GRE) scores will be required for Fall 2023 Admissions.

 - The UC Davis Graduate Studies Office requires a Statement of Purpose as well as a Personal History Statement from all applicants.
 To learn more about those statements, please see information here.